 31. Ambukuthi Hills – Unearth The Edakkal Caves

 Tucked in the Ambukuthi Hills, Edakkal Caves are a must-visit place near Wayanad.
 These natural caves are home to pictures and drawings from the Stone Age and some are believed to be 7000 years old.
 A stroll in these caves will definitely teleport you back to the ancient times.
+Don’t miss out on this chance to take a plunge in the history of this place and explore Edakkal Caves yourself.

 32. Jew Street – Go For A Peaceful Saunter